 - Film gear keeps it’s value, buy it, try it, resell it again with small or no loss.
 So even if you end up disliking film you can always resell.

-- High iso film is not the same as high iso digital sensors, your photos will be so grainy that it’s unusable (unless you are an Instagram only photographer).
+- High iso film is not the same as high iso digital sensors, not photos you are gonna enjoy on a big monitor only on social media or the web.

-- You will very likeley have to spend extra money and time on the cameras you buy, because something is broken.
-It happend again and again to me.
+- You will very likely have to spend extra money and time on the cameras you buy, because something is broken.
+It happened again and again to me.
 Expect it before buying.

-- Scanning film to digitalize it is painfull and very unsatisfying.
-It takes a lot of time and you will most likely be disapointed.
+- Scanning film to digitalize it is painful and very unsatisfying.
+It takes a lot of time and you will most likely be disappointed.
 I had a hard time getting good results, tried different scanners and methods, always got same bad results.
+I used a Epson V500 but heard you can get better with none flatbed scanners (they are also more expensive though).

 If you get into film, check out these: